Congratulations to Miss District of Columbia 2015,

 Talent: Vocal, Blank Space by Taylor Swift

 Platform: Mental Health Matters

 Currently, Haely is employed by the Congressional Delegation for D.C.
-Statehood as a staff member for Sen. Paul Strauss (D-DC).
-In her free time she is the Managing Director for La Ti Do, DC’s acclaimed weekly spoken word and musical theatre company and is the Communications Officer for the Shakespeare troupe; Lean & Hungry Theater, whose performances can be heard on NPR affiliate stations.
+Statehood as Communications Director.
+In her free time, she is the Managing Director for La Ti Do, DC’s acclaimed weekly spoken word and musical theatre company and is the Communications Officer for the Shakespeare troupe, Lean & Hungry Theater, whose performances can be heard on NPR affiliate stations.

-She is a graduate of American University with a dual BA in Broadcast Journalism and in Theatre Performance where she was awarded the Dean’s Scholarship and the President’s Award for her academic excellence.
+Haely is a dual graduate of American University, with a BA in Broadcast Journalism and a BA in Theatre Performance, where she was awarded the Dean’s Scholarship and the President’s Award for her academic excellence.